Online MBA in Oklahoma

 4. Oklahoma Wesleyan University

-The Oklahoma Wesleyan University MBA is designed for working professionals and concentrations include human resources management, marketing, finance, nursing management and organizational management.
-The college has a special focus on imparting Christian values to the students that help them excel in life.
-36 to 39 credit hours are required for completion of the program of which 30 hours are devoted to Business related subjects and 6 hours to other core subjects.
-Three additional hours of seminars may be included in your course.
+The Oklahoma Wesleyan University MBA is designed for working professionals and concentrations include human resources management, marketing, finance, nursing management, and organizational management.
+The college has a special focus on imparting Christian values to the students to excel in life.
+36 to 39 credit hours are required for completion of the program.
+Thirty hours of those are devoted to business-related subjects and six hours are for other core subjects.
+Three additional hours of seminars may be included in the program.

 5. Southern Nazarene University